IgniteUI/igniteui-docfx/en/components/grid_column_moving.md

 <div class="divider--half"></div>

 #### Overview
-**Column moving** feature is enabled per-column level, meaning that the **igx-grid** can have a mix of movable and non-movable columns.
+**Column moving** feature is enabled on a per-column level, meaning that the **igx-grid** can have a mix of movable and immovable columns.
 This is done via the `movable` input of the `igx-column`.

 ```html
 <igx-column [field]="'Category'" [movable]="true"></igx-column>
 ```

 #### Events
-There are several events related to the column moving to provide means of customizing the columns drag and drop operations.
+There are several events related to the column moving to provide means of tapping into the columns' drag and drop operations.
 These are `onColumnMovingStart`, `onColumnMoving` and `onColumnMovingEnd`.
 You can subscribe to the `onColumnMovingEnd` event of the `igx-grid` to implement some custom logic when a column is dropped to a new position.
 For example, you can cancel dropping the Category after the Change On Year(%) column.

 ```html